-Hermit crabs are thought of as land creatures.
-In reality, just 1 in 7 hermit crab genera is terrestrial.
-Many species of hermit crabs live in the ocean.
-Naturally, marine hermit crabs must also live underwater if kept as pets.
+Hermit crabs are often considered land animals, but just 1 in 7 hermit crab genera is terrestrial.
+Many species live in the ocean, so marine hermit crabs must live underwater when kept as pets.

 Can Hermit Crabs Live in a Fish Tank?

-A fish tank, or aquarium, is considered the perfect home for hermit crabs.
-An aquarium of at least 10 gallons in size will meet the following criteria:
+A fish tank, or aquarium, is considered the ideal home for aquatic hermit crabs.

 - Protection from external fumes

-This means that, in theory, hermit crabs can live alongside fish.
-However, not all hermit crabs can breathe unwater.
-To house fish and crustaceans together, you must adopt marine hermit crabs.
+To house fish and hermit crabs together, you must adopt marine hermit crabs.

 Marine Hermit Crabs vs. Terrestrial Hermit Crabs

-As per the Annual Review of Ecology and Systematics, over 800 species of hermit crab exist.
-This means they come in all shapes and sizes.
-The Ecuadorian hermit crab is less than half an inch in size.
-The coconut crab, though, can grow to over 3 feet.
+As per the Annual Review of Ecology and Systematics, over 800 hermit crab species exist.
+The Ecuadorian hermit crab is less than half an inch in size, while the coconut crab can grow to over 3 feet.

-There are 7 recognized families of hermit crab, and 6 of these live underwater.
-See the table below for a summary:
+There are 7 recognized families of hermit crabs, and 6 live underwater.
+Here’s a breakdown:

 Can Hermit Crabs and Fish Live Together?

-Hermit crabs enjoy companionship from their own species.
-In the wild, hermit crabs live in colonies.
-Avoid leaving one hermit crab alone in a fish tank.
-It will quickly grow stressed and overwhelmed.
+Hermit crabs enjoy the companionship of their own species.
+In the wild, hermit crabs live in colonies, so avoid leaving one hermit crab alone in a fish tank because it’ll quickly grow stressed.

 - Blue Leg